 Brand advertising and online game are the two core businesses of the Sohu Group.
 The brand advertising business provides advertisements on the Sohu Group's portal matrix to advertisers who wish to build up their brand awareness online.
-The online game business is conducted by a majority-owned subsidiary of Sohu, Changyou.com Limited ("Changyou"), which currently operates four massively multi-player online role-playing games ("MMORPGs"), (i) Tian Long Ba Bu ("TLBB"), (ii) Blade Online ("BO"), (iii) Blade Hero 2 ("BH 2") which is the sequel to BO, and (iv) Da Hua Shui Hu ("DHSH").
-TLBB is Changyou's first inhouse developed MMORPG and is one of the most popular online games in China.
+The online game business is conducted by a majority-owned subsidiary of Sohu, Changyou.com Limited ("Changyou"), which currently operates five massively multi-player online role-playing games ("MMORPGs"), (i) Tian Long Ba Bu ("TLBB"), (ii) Blade Online ("BO"), (iii) Blade Hero 2 ("BH 2") which is the sequel to BO, (iv) Da Hua Shui Hu ("DHSH"), and (v) Zhong Hua Ying Xiong ("ZHYX").
+TLBB is Changyou's first in-house developed MMORPG and is one of the most popular online games in China.

 On April 7, 2009, Changyou completed its initial public offering on the NASDAQ Global Select Market, trading under the symbol "CYOU."
 After Changyou's offering, Sohu continues to consolidate Changyou in Sohu's consolidated financial statements, as Sohu is Changyou's controlling shareholder, but recognizes noncontrolling interest reflecting shares held by shareholders other than Sohu.
-As of March 31, 2010, 28% of the economic interest in Changyou was recognized as noncontrolling interest in Sohu's consolidated financial statements.
-See Note 2-Changyou Transactions-Sohu's Shareholding in Changyou.
+As of June 30, 2010, 29% of the economic interest in Changyou was recognized as noncontrolling interest in Sohu's consolidated financial statements.
+See Note 2 - Changyou Transactions - Sohu's Shareholding in Changyou.